Keeping Reading for 20 Books about the state of New Hampshire

 G is for Granite: A New Hampshire Alphabet by Marie Harris

-“G is for Granite: A New Hampshire Alphabet is a detailed picture book that introduces children to the beauty and wonder of New Hampshire, from its numerous covered bridges to the delightful call of the ovenbird and even the coveted New Hampshire primary elections.”
+“G is for Granite: A New Hampshire Alphabet is a detailed picture book that introduces children to the beauty and wonder of New Hampshire, from its numerous covered bridges to the delightful call of the ovenbird and even the coveted New Hampshire primary elections.
+G is for Granite: A New Hampshire Alphabet is written in simple rhyme for preschool through second graders, and features side bar expository text for older students and adults.”

 This series of books called Discover America State By State are some of my favorites for introducing a state to kids.
 Each letter states a fact or a thing about that state.
 For example, for New Hampshire letter A is for Astronaut and the letter B is for Black Jacks, and so on.
 Each letter comes with a four line rhyme about that respective letter’s fact or subject.
 What I love most is on the side of the page it gives more in-depth description about each subject.
 It’s a great jumping off point for what sparks an interest in your child!